brydenli/rhythm-query/README.md

 # rhythm-query
-Find recommendations for songs similar to your favourite tracks from your favourite artists!
+Create playlists with recommended songs similar to your favourite tracks from your favourite artists!

 Check out the project @https://rhythm-query.herokuapp.com/